daattali/beautiful-jekyll/terms.md

 Some jurisdictions do not allow the exclusion of certain types of warranties or limitations on applicable statutory rights of a consumer, so some or all of the above exclusions and limitations may not apply to You.
 But in such a case the exclusions and limitations set forth in this section shall be applied to the greatest extent enforceable under applicable law.

-##### Governing Law
+##### Governing Law and Jurisdiction

-The laws of the Country, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
+The laws of the State of New York, USA, excluding its conflicts of law rules, shall govern this Terms and Your use of the Service.
+You irrevocably agree that any legal action, suit or proceeding arising out of or related to these Terms must be brought solely and exclusively in, and will be subject to the service of process and other applicable procedural rules of, the State or Federal court in New York, New York, USA, and You agree to submit to the sole and exclusive personal jurisdiction of the courts in New York, NY, USA, generally and unconditionally, with respect to any action, suit or proceeding brought by You or against You by Us.
 Your use of the Application may also be subject to other local, state, national, or international laws.

 ##### Disputes Resolution
-If You have any concern or dispute about the Service, You agree to first try to resolve the dispute informally by contacting the Company.
+If You have any concern or dispute about the Service, You agree to resolve the dispute by consulting and negotiating with Us, and attempt to reach a solution satisfactory to both You and Us.

 ##### For European Union (EU) Users
 If You are a European Union consumer, you will benefit from any mandatory provisions of the law of the country in which you are resident in.